huntdatacenter/docs/docs/faq/users.md

 ### I have moved to a new institution, now what?

-I will need to send us an updated user agreement when you move to a new institution.
+I will need to send us a [new user agreement](/service-desk/lab-orders/#add-a-new-lab-user) when you move to a new institution.
 We will revoke your current VPN certificate and send you a new one the is registered on your new organization.